simonsobs/sisock/docs/source/components.rst

 The image is provided at ``grumpy.physics.yale.edu/sisock-http``, and depends on the crossbar server running to function.
 Since it communicates over the secure port on crossbar we need the TLS certificates mounted.
+The HTTP server defaultly runs on port 5000, but you can change this with the environment variable 'PORT', as shown in the example.

 .. code-block:: yaml